Could Trump Approval By Hillary Clinton Of The Syria Strikes Have Influenced President’s Recent Job Approval?

 However, just because most of the president’s supporters loathe Hillary Clinton, Pelosi, Schumer and the rest, these people do have their fans, which begs the question of could some of their supporters, and/or Americans who merely support having the U.S. involved in Syria, have become part of the Trump Train in less than a week’s time?

 According to a Gallup poll conducted on April 7 and 8, fifty percent of Americans approve of the missile strikes on Syria.
 Interestingly, almost 90 percent of Republicans approve of the offensive against Bashar al-Assad.
-Amongst Independents and Democrats those numbers are much lower, at 44 percent and 33 percent, respectively.
+Amongst Independents and Democrats, those numbers are much lower, at 44 percent and 33 percent, respectively.
 Given this data, perhaps Trump had more Republicans than Democrats coming to his side as a consequence of the bombings.

-Could it be that fans of Marco Rubio, John McCain and Lindsey Graham were influenced enough to change their stance on President Trump?
-Remembering back to before Americans casts their votes on November 8, 2016, there was the “Never Trump” crowd of right-wingers who loathed Trump just as much as the “Not My President” group does now.
+Could it be that fans of Marco Rubio, John McCain, and Lindsey Graham were influenced enough to change their stance on President Trump?
+Remembering back to before Americans cast their votes on November 8, 2016, there was the “Never Trump” crowd of right-wingers who loathed Trump just as much as the “Not My President” group does now.
 It’s possible some of these folks are happy with his surprise move in the Middle East, given what Gallup has concluded about the country’s satisfaction regarding it.

 One interesting finding by Gallup vis-à-vis the Syria strikes are that, despite the 50 percent approval, this attack is the most disliked by Americans since the pollster began tracking such data back in 1983.

-As far as comparing citizens’ reactions of Obama’s authorized bombings in Libya, Iraq and Syria during his presidency, the partisan divide was much smaller than in Trump’s case.
+As far as comparing citizens’ reactions of Obama’s authorized bombings in Libya, Iraq, and Syria during his presidency, the partisan divide was much smaller than in Trump’s case.
 The Donald’s predecessor launched strikes in Libya in 2011, which yielded a Republican approval of 57 percent, with just over five in ten Democrats approving.
 The two parties were equally happy with Obama’s decision to bomb Syria in 2014, which was supposed to have been an attack on the Islamic State.

 To analyze, if Trump’s approval rating was impacted by the Syrian strikes, Republicans made up the difference of those loyal who no longer approve, and any progressives who champion Hillary Clinton, Nancy Pelosi and Chuck Schumer were not moved by their support.